alexschw/ArrayViewer/docs/menu.rst

 Plot menu
 *********
 The plot menu offers plotting routines apart from the ones used by default.
-You can plot a graph of the minimum, mean and maximum value of a 2D Dataset (``min-mean-max plot``), plot all 2D datasets instead of showing an image (``2D as plot``) or plot any A x B x 3 data as an RGB image (``3D as image``)
+You can plot a graph of the minimum, mean and maximum value of a 2D Dataset (``min-mean-max plot``), plot all 2D datasets instead of showing an image (``2D as plot``) or plot any A x B x 3 data as an RGB image (``3D as image``).
+If you select ``Print Values as text`` any values will be printed directly into the Charts View.